 DPC Frontier Mapper

 The Primary Care Enhancement Act of 2019

 Bipartisan legislation that will definitively make DPC arrangements compatible with HSA has passed the House Ways and Means Committee.
 Representative Earl Blumenauer (D-OR) has been joined by Devin Nunes, (R-CA), ranking member of the Ways and Means Health Subcommittee, Reps.
 Brad Schneider (D-IL) and.
 Jason Smith (R-MO) as original co-sponsors of the Primary Care Enhancement Act of 2019.
 This bill passed the House of Representatives one year ago with strong bipartisan support.
 We urge the House of Representatives to pass the bill.

-Action Alert: Support H.R.
+Action Alert: Support S. 2999 and H.R.
 3708